eashanhatti/peridot/README.md

 ### Introduction

-In high level languages, abstractions are easy to create - moreover, these abstractions may be implemented entirely in userspace.
-However, high performance demands that we reduce use of these abstractions to a minimum.
-In order to have both, one needs an optimizing compiler that can recognize these abstractions and reduce them to lower-level code.
-However, even this can fail when the optimizer encounters a user-written abstraction it was not built to deal with.
-As programmers develop new abstractions, a choice has to be made:
+High-level programming and program performance are at odds.
+High-level languages enable complex, pervasive abstractions, whereas high performance demands these abstractions be reduced to a minimum.
+Thus, an optimizing compiler is an essential part of a high-level language that seeks to accomplish both goals.
+However, even the most sophisticated optimizer can fall short when presented with abstraction it was not built to deal with.
+As programmers develop new abstractions, a choice must be made:

 1. Augmenting the optimizer to deal with these new abstractions
 2. Accepting subpar performance